ekasikaralar/NN_based_dynamic_scheduling/bsde_solver/README.md

 ## Overview

-The code is intended for the implementation and training of the deep neural network to determine the optimal policy by solving the HJB equation in our stochastic control problem.
+The code is intended for the implementation of the deep neural network to solve the HJB equation in our stochastic control problem.
 It is structured to be used with a configuration file, 'config.json', which includes parameters for the neural network and the system describing the call center we are interested in.

 ## Prerequisites